szokeasaurusrex/ch-py-summit-2025-links/README.md

-# Static Page with links for my presentation at PyCon GR
+# Static Page with links for my presentation at Swiss Python Summit